The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Italy: Andrea Grisdale of IC Bellagio.

 Where to Stay and Eat

 Best bang-for-your-buck hotel

-The Grand Hotel Tremezzo, on Lake Como is an Art Nouveau waterfront palace as elegant today as when it opened in the early 1900s.
+The Grand Hotel Tremezzo, on Lake Como, is an Art Nouveau waterfront palace as elegant today as when it opened in the early 1900s.
 The Deluxe Lake View rooms have the most stunning vistas and are the same size as the junior suites, yet much more affordable.
-My guests get to visit the kitchen with one of the owners of the hotel to help the chef make the signature Torta Valentina dessert, a chocolate and almond cake that the chef will adorn with the guest’s name.
-It’s a rare behind-the-scenes peek at this extraordinary property that I promise you won’t forget.
-The opulent Villa Sola Cabiati is open only to guests of the Grand Hotel Tremezzo; for those who contact me via WendyPerrin.com, I can also arrange a guided tour of some hidden rooms that are difficult to access without booking a private event, followed by an aperitivo in the lounge or gardens.
+Andrea’s travelers get to visit the kitchen with one of the owners of the hotel to help the chef make the signature Torta Valentina dessert, a chocolate and almond cake that the chef will adorn with the guest’s name.
+It’s a rare behind-the-scenes peek at this extraordinary property that you won’t forget.

 Restaurants the locals love

 Osteria il Governo, in Lezzeno on Lake Como, is a small and simple place that serves wonderful fish dishes.
 The owner is passionate about local history and will entertain you with stories from the past, while the chef mixes the stylish cuisine of his native Milan with traditional Lezzeno recipes to make every meal a feast.